qiwi/masker/articles/in-search-of-js-data-masker-p2.md

-## In search of JS data masker: practice
+## In search of JS data masker: refinements

 It is always interesting to watch how a coherent theory breaks down into harsh reality.